mundra-aman/minimal-mistakes/_posts/2021-02-01-Daily-market-analysis-February-2021.md

 Nifty bank has also lost over 550 points from the record high of 37500 in last 3 sessions.
 Major support and resistance level for nifty50 are 15000 and 15400 respectively.
 Market might consolidate and move in the 400-500 points zone also and breakout next week over positive cues.
 If nifty breaches 15000, major correction can be witnessed.
 Markets are richly valued and, therefore, are vulnerable to corrections.
+One can expect Nifty to show upside bounce from the lows of around 15,000 levels in the next 1-2 sessions.
+On the flip side, a decisive move below 14,950 is likely to trigger more weakness in the near term.

 #### Nifty50
 {% highlight BASH %}